RichWhitehead/Class-201-Reading-Notes/Class-09.md

 Forms are used to gather information from the user.

 	Form structure includes the element <form>.
 This element requires an action attribute and its value is the URL.

 	Forms can be sent using one of two methods: “get” or “post”.

     “get” is used for short forms or when you just retrieving data from the web server.

     “post” is used when the values are sent to HTTP headers.
-If your form has the following you might want to use the “post” method form
+If your form has the following you might want to use the “post” method form.

         1. Allows users to upload a file.
         2. Is very long.
         3. Contains sensitive data.
         4. Adds information to and also deletes information from a database.

 Text Input is used to create several different forms control the element <input> is used.